SCOPE OF THIS CHAPTER

 The allocated social worker should advise prospective adopters of the most appropriate timing of their adoption application.
 It is likely that the prospective adopters will need to apply for an extension of the child's visa, which is usually straightforward if an adoption application has been made.

-When the prospective adopters make their adoption application, the Court will notify the Adoption Service and request that a Court Report is produced supplied directly to the court.
+When the prospective adopters make their adoption application, the Court will notify the Adoption Agency and request that a Court Report is produced supplied directly to the court.

 When an Adoption Order is made in the UK, it automatically confers British Citizenship on the child provided one of the adoptive applicants is a British citizen at the time the Adoption Order is made.